The Division of Birds annually processes 75 to 100 loans to researchers, graduate students and qualified individuals around the world.

 All loans must have prior approval and consent of Smithsonian and USGS Biological Resources Division curators.
 Loan requests will not be approved until a formal written request is received.
-Requests for loans via electronic mail or facsimile will not be honored.
-We do encourage the use of electronic mail, faxes and our website to query our collection holdings, prior to the loan request.
+Requests for loans via electronic mail will be honored only if produced on institutional letterhead and signed.
+We do encourage the use of electronic mail and our website to query our collection holdings, prior to the loan request.

 Loans are made to a museum or institution, in care of a permanent staff member who assumes full responsibility for the care and return of material borrowed.
 Loan requests from students, visiting researchers or other, nonpermanent staff members must be co-signed by an appropriate authority.

 Loans may not to be transferred by the borrower to any other institution or facility without prior permission from the Division of Birds.

 Except for approved wet specimen dissection, loan requests that entail any destructive sampling procedure (removal of pieces of skin, bone, or feathers, for example) require that some additional information be provided to us.
 Please see Destructive Sampling protocols.

 Loans of rare or unique specimens or requests for the entirety of our holdings of a taxon may be denied.
 Normally, not more than one-half of our holding of a taxon will be lent at one time.
 Large loan requests will be divided into several parts, each being sent upon the safe return of the previous portion.